Skip to Content

 Bats are extraordinary creatures and are essential to your local ecosystem.

-Bats are the only mammals that can fly, and they use a super-cool technique to hunt their prey.
+Bats are the only mammals that can fly and use a super-cool technique to hunt their prey.
 It’s called echolocation, and it’s how they navigate in the dark.
-These creatures don’t have excellent eyesight, which is why you’ve heard stories of them diving at people or getting stuck in their hair.
+These creatures don’t have excellent eyesight, so you’ve heard stories of them diving at people or getting stuck in their hair.
 Hey, they were going after its prey, not you!

 These flying mammals produce a sound at a frequency that is undetectable to human ears.
 When the sound hits an object, the noise reflects back to them.
 Echolocation is so precise that these animals can detect something as small as a mosquito or as delicate as a strand of human hair blowing in the breeze.

-The little flying foxes use echolocation for hunting thousands of bugs—every night.
-Most species feed on insects and other small critters, but few also eat plant pollen, fruit, and fruit nectar.
+The little flying foxes use echolocation to hunt thousands of bugs every night.
+Most species feed on insects and other small critters, but few also eat plant pollen, fruit, and nectar.

 Where Are Their Habitats?

-Most bats are about a mouse’s size and use their tiny teeth and weak jaws to grind up insects.
+Most bats are about the size of a mouse and use their tiny teeth and weak jaws to grind up insects.

 The little brown bat, our most common bat species, hibernates in caves and mines.
-You can find them roosting in caves, mines, hollow trees, tree bark, and buildings during the summer months.
+During the summer, you can find them roosting in caves, mines, hollow trees, tree bark, and buildings.

-If you want to make bat viewing part of your next vacation, here’s a list of bat viewing sites located around the world!
-Did you know that the Flying Fox Bat is the world’s largest bat?
-While the Bumblebee Bat is the smallest.
+If you want to make bat viewing a part of your next vacation, here’s a list of bat-viewing sites around the world!
+Did you know that the Flying Fox Bat is the world’s largest bat, while the Bumblebee Bat is the smallest?

 Suppose you don’t want to travel worldwide to see them.
 In that case, the Minnesota Zoo features the Egyptian Fruit Bat, the Ruwenzori Fruit Bat, and the prominent and more visible Straw-Colored Fruit Bat.

-If you need to tend to a small, injured brown bat, use leather gloves or something sturdy enough to protect your hands.
-Or?
-Call the Wildlife Rehabilitation Center of Minnesota.
+If you need to tend to a small, injured brown bat, wear leather gloves or something sturdy enough to protect your hands.
+Or, call the Wildlife Rehabilitation Center of Minnesota.

-They’re the experts on all of our local wild animals.
-Great, and small.
+They’re the experts on our local wild animals—tremendous and trim.

 They Need Our Help!

-Since 2006-2007, we have lost bats, in devastating numbers, to white-nose syndrome.
-And as of 2020, this disease (NOT transferable to humans) continues to attack the bat population, causing catastrophic losses.
+Since 2006-2007, we have lost bats in devastating numbers to white-nose syndrome.
+As of 2020, this disease (NOT transferable to humans) continues to attack the bat population, causing catastrophic losses.

 White-nose syndrome was confirmed in bats hibernating at Forestville/Mystery Cave State Park …as of 2020, the bats hibernating at Soudan Underground Mine and Mystery Cave have declined by 93% and 94%, respectively.” – Minnesota DNR.

 More than ever, these animals need our help and care to recover and thrive.
-If you’d like information on how to install a bat house, CP Bat Mitigation has tips and expert advice.
+If you’d like information on installing a bat house, CP Bat Mitigation has tips and expert advice.

-So, Are Bats Friendly To Humans?
-They Are Your Friend, Not Your Foe
+So Bats Are Your Friend, Not Your Foe

 These creatures continue to be wildly misunderstood and mistreated.
-Now that you are aware these animals are friendly to humans, you can become part of the international bat preservation team from your backyard!
-Then sit back and enjoy the many benefits these winged creatures bring to your property.
+Now that you know they are friendly to humans, you can join the international bat preservation team from your backyard!
+Then, sit back and enjoy the many benefits these winged creatures bring to your property.

 Make a fun game of counting bats at sunset with your kids, and try to guess how many nasty mosquitos they’re eating!

 CP Bat Mitigation will enjoy talking to you and busting some myths and common misinformation about bats.
-They understand the essential role these creatures play and how beneficial they are to you outside of your home, of course.
+They understand these creatures' essential role and how beneficial they are to you outside of your home, of course.

 Share To: